CHIMPANZEE TREKKING IN UGANDA, BEST PLACES TO SEE CHIMPANZEES IN THE WILD

 The chimpanzee can be spotted by hearing their loud noise and following their droppings and footsteps.
-There are approximately 1500 chimpanzee in Kibale national park, making it the best place to go for chimpanzee tracking in Africa Continent.
-Chimpanzee are the closest relatives of humans, sharing 98% of their DNA.
-They live in Communities ranging from 20 to more than 150 individuals with each one community having its own way of doing things and culture.
-A mature Chimpanzee weigh at least 35kg to 70kg for males and 20 to 50kg for females.
-Females take care of the young ones for at least 4years and each community is led by a dominant male.
-These chimpanzees sleep in nests and each day they make new nests in trees.
+There are approximately 1500 chimpanzee in Kibale national park, making it the best place to go for chimpanzee tracking in Africa.
+Chimpanzee sociable animals which are closely related to humans, sharing 98% of their DNA.
+They live in Communities and the community is split into small groups ranging from 10 to more than 150 individuals with each one group having its own way of doing things and culture.
+A mature Chimpanzee weigh at least 35 kg to 70kg for males and 20 to 50kg for females.
+Females take care of the young ones for at least 4 years and each group is led by dominant males.
+Chimpanzees feed on fruits and leaves but like humans they supplement their diet with meat by hunting monkeys especially the colobus monkeys.
+These chimpanzee sleep in nests and each day in the evening they make new nests in trees.

 Briefing before the chimpanzee tracking

-Visitors on a Chimp safari are allowed one hour with the chimpanzees and each group of chimpanzees in a community is visited by only 6 people at a time.
+Visitors on a Chimpanzee trekking tour are allowed one hour with the chimpanzees and each group of chimpanzees in a community is visited by only 6 people at a time escorted by an armed ranger guide.
 Only people aged 12 years and above are allowed to do the chimp tracking.
 If you are interested to track chimpanzee on your safari in Uganda, contact your tour agency to add it on your itinerary.
 Your agency will help you to plan your day tour and purchase Chimp tracking permit issued by Uganda Wildlife Authority.

 The price of these permits depends on the Nationality of the visitor.
 Foreign non-residents pay USD 200 per person, foreign residents pay USD 150 and East African residents pay UGX: 1500,000.
 Chimpanzee tracking can be done throughout the year but it’s more interesting during the dry season.
 Being a tropical rain forest rain should be expected at any time.
 In addition to chimpanzee tracking, Kibale national park is also a home to different bird species and the birding experience can also be good in Bigodi wetland sanctuary which is located near the park, so for bird lovers it can be added on your itinerary.